AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_firewall_instance.html.markdown

 * `management_subnet` - (Optional) Management Interface Subnet.
 Select the subnet whose name contains “gateway and firewall management”.
 Required for Palo Alto Networks VM-Series, and required to be empty for Check Point or Fortinet series.
 * `egress_subnet` - (Required) Egress Interface Subnet.
 Select the subnet whose name contains “FW-ingress-egress”.
 * `firewall_image_version` - (Optional) Version of firewall image.
 If not specified, Controller will automatically select the latest version available.
+* `zone` - (Optional) Availability Zone.
+Applicable to Azure deployment only.
+Available as of provider version R2.17+.

+### Authentication method
+* `key_name`- (Optional) Applicable to AWS deployment only.
+The **.pem** filename for SSH access to the firewall instance.
+* `username`- (Optional) Applicable to Azure deployment only. "admin" as a username is not accepted.
+* `password`- (Optional) Applicable to Azure deployment only.
+* `ssh_public_key` - (Optional) Applicable to Azure deployment only.

 ### Advanced Options
-* `key_name`- (Optional) The **.pem** filename for SSH access to the firewall instance.
-* `iam_role` - (Optional) In advanced mode, create an IAM Role on the AWS account that launched the FireNet gateway.
+* `iam_role` - (Optional) Only available for AWS.
+In advanced mode, create an IAM Role on the AWS account that launched the FireNet gateway.
 Create a policy to attach to the role.
 The policy is to allow access to “Bootstrap Bucket”.
-* `bootstrap_bucket_name`- (Optional) In advanced mode, specify a bootstrap bucket name where the initial configuration and policy file is stored.
+* `bootstrap_bucket_name`- (Optional) Only available for AWS.
+In advanced mode, specify a bootstrap bucket name where the initial configuration and policy file is stored.
+* `bootstrap_storage_name` - (Optional) Advanced option.
+Bootstrap storage name.
+Applicable to Azure and Palo Alto Networks VM-Series/Fortinet Series deployment only.
+* `storage_access_key` - (Optional) Advanced option.
+Storage access key.
+Applicable to Azure and Palo Alto Networks VM-Series deployment only.
+* `file_share_folder` - (Optional) Advanced option.
+File share folder.
+Applicable to Azure and Palo Alto Networks VM-Series deployment only.
+* `share_directory` - (Optional) Advanced option.
+Share directory.
+Applicable to Azure and Palo Alto Networks VM-Series deployment only.
+* `sic_key` - (Optional) Advanced option.
+Bic key.
+Applicable to Azure and Check Point Series deployment only.
-* `username`- (Optional) Applicable to Azure deployment only. "admin" as a username is not accepted.
+* `container_folder` - (Optional) Advanced option.
+Bootstrap storage name.
+Applicable to Azure and Fortinet Series deployment only.
-* `password`- (Optional) Applicable to Azure deployment only.
+* `sas_url_config` - (Optional) Advanced option.
+Bootstrap storage name.
+Applicable to Azure and Fortinet Series deployment only.
-* `zone` - (Optional) Availability Zone.
-Applicable to Azure deployment only.
-Available as of provider version R2.17+.
+* `sas_url_license` - (Optional) Advanced option.
+Bootstrap storage name.
+Applicable to Azure and Fortinet Series deployment only.
+* `user_data` - (Optional) Advanced option.
+Bootstrap storage name.
+Applicable to Check Point Series and Fortinet Series deployment only.

 ## Attribute Reference